-Online Master’s in Journalism Programs
+Online Master’s in Journalism Programs in 2021

 Have you always dreamed of a career in journalism?
-Are you interested in reporting news, working in broadcast media or digital storytelling?
+Are you interested in reporting news, working in broadcast media, or digital storytelling?
 Then a master's degree in journalism might be the path for you.
 This advanced, often fast-paced, degree program teaches students how to write, report, produce, code, publish and promote stories across a variety of platforms.
-Many programs allow students to choose a journalism specialty area such as broadcast television and radio, online multimedia news production or audio and video documentaries.
+Many programs allow students to choose a journalism specialty area such as broadcast television and radio, online multimedia news production, or audio and video documentaries.

 A master's degree in journalism can lead to careers in: